aayn/aayn.github.io/toolkit.md

 feature_image: "https://picsum.photos/2560/600?random"
 ---

-There are many tools that I use that increase my productivity, and efficiency with respect to time and mental resources.
-Below are some highly recommened tools.
+There are many tools I use to increase my productivity and efficiency.
+Following are some highly recommended tools.

 ### Time-management